vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 | CN25 DEBUG SERIAL  | Ebisu             | SCIF2              | CP2102    | Used by U-BOOT & Linux               |
 +--------------------+-------------------+--------------------+-----------+--------------------------------------+

 ..
-Note:: Because bootloader and linux are commonly using this only available serial port, no serial port have been enabled by default in this board configuration.
+Note:: Because bootloader and linux are commonly using this only available serial port, no serial port has been enabled by default in this board configuration.
 Everything is ready in order to use SCIF2 as serial port, Zephyr console or Zephyr shell.
 When used, SCIF2 serial port is initialized with settings 115200 8N1 without hardware flow control.

 CN25 connector is equipped with a standard USB 2.0 Micro-AB connector.

 CAN :
 -----

-Ebisu board is providing physical access to CAN interfaces through CN10 connector.
+Ebisu board provides physical access to CAN interfaces through CN10 connector.

 +--------------------+-------------------+--------------------+--------------+
 | Physical Interface | Physical Location | Software Interface | Transceiver  |